 New Way Acquires American Sun

-New Way Air Bearings moves operations into the 35,000 sq. ft.
-American Sun facility, creating a new, precision-friendly, environmentally-controlled manufacturing environment.
+New Way Air Bearings moves operations into the 35,000 square-foot American Sun facility, creating a new, precision-friendly, environmentally-controlled manufacturing environment.

 Flat Panel Display Market

-New Way launches conveyor air bearings and precision chucks are for the flat panel display OEM market.
+New Way launches conveyor air bearings and precision chucks for the flat panel display OEM market.

 New Way Earns Position on the Inc. 5000

-New Way Introduces Radial Air Bearing Line/Academic Program
+New Way Introduces Radial Air Bearing Line and Academic Program